Artur-2k/Artur-2k/README.md

 ## About me

-- 🎓 Studying at 42Porto which focuses mainly on C and C++
+🎓 Studying at 42Porto, focused on low-level programming with C and C++

-- 🖥️ Learning new tools like bash scripting, Selenium, and more on my free time
-- 🛡️ Growing interest in cybersecurity
-- 📚 I love cats and philosophy
+💻 Currently learning C++ and diving into web development

+🧠 Especially drawn to math, physics and really curious on how things work under the hood

+🖥️ Exploring tools like that helps me grow as a developer

+🐱 Cat lover and someone who values little things
 </p>

 ###